 Setting them is really fun.
 It is a chance to dream big, reflect on where you’re at and where you want to go, and brainstorm how to get there.

 Also quite fun?
 Tracking them!
 I’ve found a lot of joy in of the system we use for our marketing OKRs.

 ^ our Buffer marketing OKRs

 At Buffer, we have the freedom to track our OKRs however we feel best.
 There are some great tools out there for robust OKR tracking.
-I found everything I needed in a Trello board.
+I found everything I needed in a Trello board, and it makes a great software management team.
 Here’s how I put together the board for Buffer’s marketing OKRs: